 Employment and Business Contracts: The Arabic text of a contract governs employment and business arrangements under Saudi law.
 Before signing a contract, U.S. companies should obtain an independent translation to ensure a full understanding of the contract's terms, limits, and agreements.
 No U.S. citizen should come to work in Saudi Arabia or make a business arrangement without having read and understood the full written contract.
 Verbal assurances or side letters are not binding under Saudi law.
 In the event of any contract dispute, Saudi authorities refer to the written contract.

 Since the Saudi sponsor generally holds the employee's passport and controls the issuance of exit permits, U.S. citizens cannot leave Saudi Arabia in the event of a labor or business dispute.
+This is true even in the case of disputes over items clearly stated in the contract.
 A U.S. citizen who breaks an employment or business contract may have to pay substantial penalties before being allowed to leave.
-To change employers within the Kingdom, Saudi Arabia requires the written permission of the original sponsoring employer, which is discretionary.
+To change employers within the Kingdom, Saudi Arabia requires the written permission of the original sponsoring employer, which is discretionary and can be used to prevent former employees from working at all.
 Saudi courts take seriously their responsibility to adjudicate disputes.
 This process, which is performed in accordance with Saudi law and customs, should not be entered into without an Arabic interpreter, generally takes months or years, and may require hiring legal counsel.

 Persons involved in legal cases are not permitted to leave the Kingdom until the case has been resolved or abandoned.
 The U.S. Embassy and U.S. Consulates General cannot adjudicate labor or business disputes or provide translation or legal services.
-U.S. consular officers can provide lists of local attorneys to help U.S. citizens settle business disputes, but ultimate responsibility for the resolution of disputes through the Saudi legal system lies with the parties involved.
+U.S. consular officers can provide lists of local attorneys to help U.S. citizens settle business disputes, but ultimate responsibility for the resolution of disputes through the Saudi legal system, and payment for those services, lies with the parties involved.
 For additional information on Saudi labor law, please refer to the Ministry of Labor’s information on related regulations.

 Teaching English in Saudi Arabia: English teachers comprise a large and growing segment of the U.S. expatriate population in Saudi Arabia.
 In the past few years, several teachers have complained about rapid dismissals and restrictions on their movement.
 Teachers should make sure they obtain the appropriate work visa prior to coming to Saudi Arabia.
 Business visas do not grant the applicant the right to work or to reside in the Kingdom of Saudi Arabia.
 Employers of English teachers frequently issue short-term, single-entry work visas that coincide with a 90-day “probation” window, during which time the employee or employer can freely end the working relationship.
 Many teachers facing dismissal have claimed they were unaware of a 90-day probationary period and felt that their contracts were not honored.
 Because foreign employees reside in Saudi Arabia under the sponsorship of their employer, they must leave the country soon after dismissal or face deportation proceedings.
 For this reason, and because individuals on a visit visa lack the same rights as a permanent resident in Saudi Arabia, dismissed employees have little, if any, recourse or grounds for appeal.
 It is important for prospective teachers to consider these factors prior to relocating to Saudi Arabia and to be aware of the type of visa they were issued.
 Further information can be found in our Guide to Teaching English in Saudi Arabia.

 Standards of Conduct and Religious Police: Islam is the official religion of the country and pervades all aspects of life in Saudi Arabia.
-Public display of non-Islamic religious articles such as crosses and Bibles is not permitted.
+Public display of non-Islamic religious articles, such as crosses and Bibles, is not permitted.
 Non-Muslims are forbidden to travel to Makkah (Mecca) and Medina, the cities where two of Islam’s holiest mosques are located.
 Norms for public behavior in Saudi Arabia are extremely conservative, and the religious police, formally known as the Committee for the Promotion of Virtue and the Prevention of Vice (CPVPV), and referred to colloquially as the Mutawwa or Al-Hay’a, are charged with enforcing these standards.
 Mutawwa are required to carry special identification and usually are accompanied by uniformed police; however, in some cases they have detained persons without an accompanying police officer.
 The CPVPV has accosted or arrested foreigners, including U.S. citizens, for improper dress or other alleged infractions, such as consumption of alcohol or association by a female with a male to whom she is not related.
 Mutawwa who are accompanied by a uniformed police officer have the power to take individuals to a police station or Mutawwa office.
-If a uniformed police officer is present, an individual must (if requested) hand over his or her residence permit (iqama) or other identification to the police officer.
+If a uniformed police officer is present with the Mutawwa, an individual must, if requested, hand over his or her residence permit (Iqama) or other identification to the police officer.
 While most incidents have resulted only in inconvenience or embarrassment, the potential exists for an individual to be arrested, physically harmed, or deported.
 U.S. citizens who are involved in an incident with the Mutawwa should report the incident to the U.S. Embassy in Riyadh or the U.S. Consulates General in Jeddah or Dhahran.

 In most areas of Saudi Arabia, and particularly in Riyadh and the central part of the Kingdom, women wear a full-length black covering known as an abaya, and cover their heads.
 Women who choose not to conform to this dress code face a risk of confrontation by Mutawwa and possible detention/arrest.
-Men should not wear shorts in public or go without a shirt.
+Men should also dress conservatively, and not wear shorts in public or go without a shirt.

 Many areas of life in Saudi Arabia are segregated by sex to ensure that unrelated men and women have no possibility of mingling (a punishable crime).
 Some Mutawwa try to enforce this by asking for proof that a couple is married or related.
 Women who are arrested for socializing with a man who is not a relative may be charged with prostitution.
 Some restaurants, particularly fast-food outlets, refuse to serve women who are not accompanied by a close male relative.
 In addition, some restaurants or cafes do not have a "family section" in which women are permitted to eat.
+Men not accompanied by a close female family member must stay out of family sections, and may not use services (such as registers at supermarkets) designated as “family”.
 These restrictions are not always posted.
 This is more common in Riyadh and the more conservative central Nejd region.